 \subsection{OD passenger flow prediction models}

 In general, the main challenge of OD prediction is the high dimensionality \cite{Two-Stage2024}.
-For example, if there are 100 stations in a subway system, the number of ODs will be 10000, which could extremely challenging for traditional models.
+For example, if there are 100 stations in a subway system, the number of ODs will be 10000, which is extremely challenging for traditional models.

-To address this, \cite{Cheng2021RealTimeFO,Gong2020OnlineSC} assumed the OD matrix is of low rank and can be reduced to some much smaller matrices.
-Therefore, some autoregression methods could be employed for these small matrices.
-And \cite{Two-Stage2024} assumed the proportion of passengers of one station to another station compared to the inflow number of this station is a constant, as a result, OD matrix can be directly obtain once the inflow prediction is available. \cite{Han2022ContinuousTimeAM} also used station-level embedding to obtain OD matrix and avoid the high dimension problem.
+To address this, \cite{Cheng2021RealTimeFO,Gong2020OnlineSC} assumed that the OD matrix is of low rank and can be reduced to some much smaller matrices.
+Therefore, some autoregression methods could be employed for these small matrices. \cite{Two-Stage2024} assumed that the proportion of passengers traveling from one station to another, relative to the inflow number of the origin station, remains constant.
+As a result, the OD matrix can be directly obtained once the inflow prediction is available. \cite{Han2022ContinuousTimeAM} also used station-level embedding to estimate OD matrix and avoid the high dimension problem.

 In addition, deep learning method, which is more flexible, expressive and suitable for high dimensional data \cite{lecun_deep_2015}, was used in OD prediction models.
-For the aspect of time -axis modeling, \cite{Toque2016ForecastingDP} used LSTM to capture the time information in each time period. \cite{HybridTITS2019} employed discrete wavelet transform to capture the fluency information for OD flow in different time periods.
+For the aspect of time -axis modeling, \cite{Toque2016ForecastingDP} used LSTM to capture temporal patterns. \cite{HybridTITS2019} employed discrete wavelet transform to capture the fluency information for OD flow in different time periods.
 And \cite{Ye2022CompletionAA} proposed considering day and week periods is important.
-Besides attention mechanism \cite{HUANG2023ODformer} has been attempted too.
+Besides, attention mechanism \cite{HUANG2023ODformer} have been attempted too.

 As for spatial information, \cite{Chu2020DeepMC} utilized convolutional neuron network to capture patterns in history OD matrix. \cite{Stochastic2020,Wang2019OriginDestinationMP,Makhdomi2023GNNbasedPR} attempted graph neuron networks.
 And \cite{Noursalehi2021DynamicOP} used wavelet transform to extract multi-resolution features in OD matrix. \cite{Liu2021OnlineMO} introduced dual transformer to capture both temporary and spatial information and predict OD passenger flows.
 And \cite{Han2022ContinuousTimeAM} proposed a module to learn adaptive spatial relationships from data.
-In summary, even though there are a lot of papers addressing the challenge of OD passenger flow prediction, they often focus on normal conditions and ignore the effects of incidents.
+In summary, despite a lot of research addressing the challenge of OD passenger flow prediction, these methods often focus on normal conditions and fail to account for the effects of incidents.